BloomTech-Labs/asylum-rg-be-a/documentation/raw_data_import_process.md

 ### Importing
 #### Deploy Stack
-1. Open CLI in the root of this project
+1. Open a CLI in the root of this project
-2. CLI command for us-west-2 `aws cloudformation create-stack --region us-west-2 --stack-name asylum-rg-be-a --template-body file://configurations/CSVToDynamo.template.json --capabilities CAPABILITY_IAM`
+2. Execute the CLI command for us-west-2 `aws cloudformation create-stack --region us-west-2 --stack-name asylum-rg-be-a --template-body file://configurations/CSVToDynamo.template.json --capabilities CAPABILITY_IAM`
 3. Stack will build DynamoDB Table `asylum_cases`, S3 Bucket named `asylum-cases` with lambda trigger, and Lambda Function

 #### Clean Data
-The current configuration requires the [Excel file](https://bloomtech.notion.site/HRF-Asylum-Report-Generator-412062ca7640457682c33295b21a25c3#:~:text=FE%3A%20React%20(JS)-,Resources,-Asylum%20decision%20data) and [Python script](/configurations/AsylumCaseXlsxToCleanCsv.py) to reside in the same directory
+The current configuration requires the [Excel file](https://bloomtech.notion.site/HRF-Asylum-Report-Generator-412062ca7640457682c33295b21a25c3#:~:text=FE%3A%20React%20(JS)-,Resources,-Asylum%20decision%20data) and [Python script](/configurations/asylumCaseXlsxToCleanCsv.py) to reside in the same directory
 1. Place files in the same directory `(ex.
 Data_Import/_both files_)`
 2. Change the name of the Excel file to `data.xlsx`
 3. Open CLI in the same path as the files